dondelice257/Radio-station-challenge/README.md

 # Radio-station-challenge
-This is a challenge of designing a radio station
+This is a challenge to design a radio station